eslint/eslint/docs/src/developer-guide/nodejs-api.md

 ## Linter

 The `Linter` object does the actual evaluation of the JavaScript code.
 It doesn't do any filesystem operations, it simply parses and reports on the code.
 In particular, the `Linter` object does not process configuration objects or files.
-Unless you are working in the browser, you probably want to use the [ESLint class](#eslint-class) class instead.
+Unless you are working in the browser, you probably want to use the [ESLint class](#eslint-class) instead.

 The `Linter` is a constructor, and you can create a new instance by passing in the options you want to use.
 The available options are: